Niko-Drossos/Express-Media-Storage/Api-Documentation.md

 <p>This route searches the list of videos in the <code>Videos</code> collection, not the <code>GridFs</code> bucket.</p>

 ## Query's
-- uploader: Doc id of the uploader,
+- user: Doc id of the user,
 - title: String (uses regex expression),
 - startDate: Date with format "5-6-2024". returns posts <b>AFTER</b> this date,
 - endDate: Date with format "5-7-2024". returns posts <b>BEFORE</b> this date.
 Date is <b>inclusive</b>.